-When you feel breathless, it helps being in a comfortable position that supports your upper chest muscles and allows your diaphragm and tummy to expand.
+When you feel breathless, it helps to be in a comfortable position that supports your upper chest muscles and allows your body to expand with your breathing.

 Sit in a chair in an upright position, with your back supported, legs uncrossed and feet resting comfortably on the floor.
 Let your shoulders drop and feel heavy, with your arms resting softly in your lap.
 Keep your head upright.

 Sit in a chair and lean forward with your upper body.
 Have your legs uncrossed, feet on the floor and shoulders relaxed.
 Slowly move forward a little so that your elbows and lower arms are resting on your thighs, supporting your upper body.
 Keep your knees shoulder-width apart and let your chest relax when you lean forward.